 To Make the Cake

 - Preheat the oven to 200°C/180°C fan/400°F/Gas 6.
-Grease a 20cm cake tin with a little butter.
+Either grease the cake tin with a little butter or line with parchment paper (see FAQ on how to line the tin).

 - Separate the eggs: place the 4 egg whites in a large clean bowl to whip them later.
 In another bowl, place the 3 egg yolks and whisk together with the sugar until light and creamy.
 Add the cornflour, vanilla and stir in the ground almonds.
 Add in the melted chocolate, alcohol if using, and mix together.
 Set aside at room temperature.